emerald-dao/2-fungible-token/README.md

 ---

-# 📘 Checkpoint 4: Setup empty user Vault
+# 📘 Checkpoint 4: Setup Second User Vault
+We want to transfer tokens to another account, but the problem is we don't have another account (that is set up properly) to transfer tokens to!

 > Log out of the current account and login to another account.
 Refresh the balance again.
 You will see an error appear:

 <img src="https://i.imgur.com/hmS1eYZ.png" alt="error when getting tokens" width="400" />